Dee-Oyinda/Nyc-Collision-Analysis/README.md

 - Finding (All Accidents): The most common contributing factor for all collisions was Driver Inattention/Distraction.
 This suggests that driver behavior is a leading cause of accidents.

-- Finding (Fatal Accidents): For fatal accidents specifically, the most common contributing factor was Unsafe Speed.
+- Finding (Fatal Accidents): For Fatal accidents specifically, the most common contributing factors were Unspecified and Unsafe Speed.
 This indicates that while distraction causes many accidents, other, more dangerous behaviors are more likely to lead to fatalities.

-You can Interact with the the final Excel workbook [HERE](https://docs.google.com/spreadsheets/d/11sy-rX3AA-7_bFzb8sVUFlA_wfEd2EDf/edit?usp=sharing&ouid=113899812595520572790&rtpof=true&sd=true)
+You can Interact with the the final Excel workbook [HERE](https://drive.google.com/file/d/1-X170Ko21bMYIzfRikaq26XcebrMGHTy/view)

 ## Recommendations